-The Washington AIDS Partnership recruits, trains, and mentors a team of 12 young people who serve at Washington, D.C. health care and community-based service providers.
-These 12 individuals make up the Health Corps team, a program of AmeriCorps.
-Once a week, the members works together on a joint service project benefiting the community.
-Each individual is a critical resource for the community.
-The 2015-2016 team tested and counseled 2,545 people for HIV, provided health education to more than 17,000 people, and helped over 4,000 people access primary and mental health care, hospice, and other supportive services.
-Not only do they help people drastically improve their lives and health, but members grow immensely through a year of service.
-Each week, the members works together on a joint service project benefiting the community.
-To date, the Partnership has mentored over 200 young people, now leaders in the health, legal, and education fields.
+The Washington AIDS Partnership recruits and mentors a team of 10 young people who serve at Washington, D.C. health care and community-based service providers.
+Each Health Corps fellow is a critical resource for the community.
+The 2019-2020 team tested and counseled nearly 3,000 for HIV and other STIs, provided health education to more than 17,000 people, and helped over 4,000 people access primary and mental health care, hospice, and other supportive services.
+In addition to helping people improve their lives and health, fellows grow immensely through a year of service.
+To date, the Partnership has mentored over 250 young people, now leaders in the health, legal, and education fields.

 Improving Lives Through Service: Fellow Quotes